dibyendumajumdar/ravi/readthedocs/ravi-compiler.rst

 * Unlike the standard compiler, the new compiler generates Abstract Syntax Trees (ASTs) in the parsing phase.
 * A `new linear Intermediate Representation (IR) <https://github.com/dibyendumajumdar/ravi-compiler/blob/master/docs/linear-ir.md>`_ is produced from the AST.
 * Finally the IR is translated to C code, which can be JITed using the MIR backend or compiled ahead-of-time using a standard C compiler such as gcc, clang or MSVC.
+* Since the compiler generates C intermediate code, it is possible to embed snippets of C code via special language extensions.
+For details see `Embedding C <https://github.com/dibyendumajumdar/ravi-compiler/wiki/Embedding-C>`_.

 Additional details regarding the new implementation can be found at the `compiler project site <https://github.com/dibyendumajumdar/ravi-compiler>`_.